Two common causes of loose stool and diarrhea are GI tract infections or maldigestion (e.g. lactose intolerance or gluten intolerance).

 - cold drinks

-Besides spleen qi deficiency, other conditions that cause loose stools or chronic diarrhea include:
+Besides spleen qi deficiency or pitta imbalance, there are many medical conditions that cause loose stools or chronic diarrhea such as:

 - Gluten intolerance